Genocide of indigenous peoples: United States colonization of indigenous territories

 Stacie Martin states that the United States has not been legally admonished by the international community for genocidal acts against its indigenous population, but many historians and academics describe events such as the Mystic massacre, the Trail of Tears, the Sand Creek massacre and the Mendocino War as genocidal in nature.

-Roxanne Dunbar-Ortiz states that U.S. history, as well as inherited Indigenous trauma, cannot be understood without dealing with the genocide that the United States committed against Indigenous peoples.
-From the colonial period through the founding of the United States and continuing in the twentieth century, this has entailed torture, terror, sexual abuse, massacres, systematic military occupations, removals of Indigenous peoples from their ancestral territories via Indian removal policies, forced removal of Native American children to military-like boarding schools, allotment, and a policy of termination.
-The letters exchanged between Bouquet and Amherst during Pontiac's War, in which Amherst wrote to Bouquet stating that "You will Do well to try to Inoculate the Indians by means of Blanketts, as well as to try Every other method that can serve to Extirpate this Execreble Race", has been seen by historians as evidence of genocidal intent on Amherst's part as well as part of a broader genocidal attitude that was frequently displayed to Native Americans during the colonization of the Americas.
+Roxanne Dunbar-Ortiz states that U.S. history, as well as inherited indigenous historical trauma, cannot be understood without dealing with the genocide that the United States committed against indigenous peoples.
+From the colonial period through the founding of the United States and continuing in the twentieth century, this has entailed torture, terror, sexual abuse, massacres, systematic military occupations, removals of indigenous peoples from their ancestral territories via Indian removal policies, forced removal of Native American children to military-like boarding schools, allotment, and a policy of termination.

+The letters exchanged between Bouquet and Amherst during the Pontiac War show Amherst writing to Bouquet the indigenous people needed to be exterminated:

+"You will do well to try to inoculate the Indians by means of blankets, as well as to try every other method that can serve to extirpate this execreble race."

+Historians regard this as evidence of a genocidal intent by Amherst, as well as part of a broader genocidal attitude frequently displayed against Native Americans during the colonization of the Americas.
 When smallpox swept the northern plains of the U.S. in 1837, the U.S. Secretary of War Lewis Cass ordered that no Mandan (along with the Arikara, the Cree, and the Blackfeet) be given smallpox vaccinations, which were provided to other tribes in other areas.

-The United States has to-date not undertaken any truth commission nor built a memorial for the genocide of indigenous people.
-It does not acknowledge nor compensate for the historical violence against Native Americans that occurred during territorial expansion to the west coast.
+The United States has to date not undertaken any truth commission nor built a memorial for the genocide of indigenous people.
+It does not acknowledge nor compensate for the historical violence against Native Americans that occurred during territorial expansion to the West Coast.
 American museums such as the Smithsonian Institution do not dedicate a section to the genocide.
 In 2013, the National Congress of American Indians passed a resolution to create a space for the National American Indian Holocaust Museum inside the Smithsonian, but it was ignored by the latter.

-Sterilization of natives
+Sterilization of native women

-The Family Planning Services and Population Research Act was passed in 1970, which subsidized sterilizations for patients receiving health care through the Indian Health Service.
-In the six years after the act was passed, an estimated 25% of childbearing aged Native American women were sterilized.
-Some of the procedures were performed under coercion, or without understanding of the procedure by those who were sterilized.
-In 1977, Marie Sanchez, chief tribal judge on the Northern Cheyenne Indian Reservation told the United Nations Convention on Indigenous Rights in Geneva, that Native American women suffered involuntary sterilization which she equated with modern genocide.
+The Family Planning Services and Population Research Act was passed in 1970, which subsidized sterilizations for patients receiving healthcare through the Indian Health Service.
+In the 1970-1976 period, 25% to 50% of Native American women have been sterilized by the Indian Health Service.
+Some of the procedures were performed under coercion, or without understanding by those sterilized.
+In 1977, Marie Sanchez, chief tribal judge of the Northern Cheyenne Indian Reservation told the United Nations Convention on Indigenous Rights in Geneva, that Native American women suffered involuntary sterilization which she equated with modern genocide.